top of page

 2. Improved Hormonal Balance

-Strength training aids in stabilizing hormone levels.
+Strength training aids in stabilising hormone levels.
 Research indicates that women with endometriosis who engaged in consistent strength training saw a 25% improvement in hormonal regulation.
-This stabilization can help alleviate some symptoms linked to hormonal fluctuations during the menstrual cycle.
+This stabilisation can help alleviate some symptoms linked to hormonal fluctuations during the menstrual cycle.

 3. Enhanced Mood and Reduced Stress